 Power Plant Operators control, operate, or maintain machinery to generate electric power.
 Includes auxiliary equipment operators.

-Power Plant Operators with little to no experience tend to make between $43930 and $58050 while the more experienced ones make over $85320 per year.
+Power Plant Operators with little to no experience tend to make between $45590 and $62330 while the more experienced ones can earn over $95330 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Power Plant Operator is to move to a higher paying state like WA.
-Right now, the highest paying states for Power Plant Operators are WA, CA, NJ, HI and NY.
+One of the easiest ways to increase your salary as a Power Plant Operator is to move to a higher paying state like CA. Right now, the highest paying states for Power Plant Operators are CA, WA, HI, NY and NV.

-3 other factors that can increase your salary as A Power Plant Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Power Plant Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Power Plant Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Power Plant Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons